duanbiao2000/obsidianDoc/2. Areas/IELTS/Phrases.md

 There are 4 members in my family
 {EXTENDED FAMILY = siblings, parents, grandparents, uncles ,aunts, cousins}  vs  {NUCLEAR FAMILY = parents and their children}?
 ```

+- [ ] "I'm in a pickle."
+This means that you are in a difficult situation.
+- [x] "I'm at my wit's end."
+This means that you are at your wit's end.
+- [ ] <font color="#00b050">"I'm up the creek without a paddle."</font> This means that you are in a difficult situation and you don't know what to do.
+- [ ] "I'm on the fence."
+This means that you are undecided about something.
+- [ ] "I'm in over my head."
+This means that you are doing something that is too difficult for you.
+- [ ] "I'm in the doghouse."
+This means that you are in trouble.
+- [ ] "I'm out of my league."
+This means that you are not good enough for something.
+- [ ] "It's all Greek to me."
+This means that I don't understand something.
+- [ ] <font color="#00b050">"It's raining on my parade."</font> This means that something is ruining my plans.
+- [ ] "It's not rocket science."
+This means that something is not very difficult to do.
+- [x] "It's a matter of opinion."
+This means that there is no right or wrong answer.
+- [ ] "It's a no-brainer."
+This means that something is very obvious.
+- [ ] "It's a done deal."
+This means that something has already been decided.
+- [ ] "It's a dog- eat- dog world."
+This means that the world is a competitive place.
+- [ ] "It's a jungle out there."
+This means that the world is a difficult place to survive.
+- [ ] "It's a matter of life and death."
+This means that something is very important.
+- [ ] "It's a matter of time."
+This means that something will eventually happen.
+- [ ] "It's a matter of opinion."
+This means that there is no right or wrong answer.